 Number of all inner Modal split of Number of inner Average Share in city trips cars city trips made length commuting car by car traffic Short inbound traffic 167,412 18% 30,134 1r 23% Long inbound traffic 94,961 42% 39,883 1r 31% Inside traffic 103,808 12% 12,456 2/3r 6% Short outbound traffic 61,731 24% 14,815 1r 11% Long outbound traffic 21,227 59% 12,523 1r 10% Through traffic 32,241 36% 11,606 2r 18% that inbound and inside trips constitute the overwhelming part of inner city commuting traffic, as workplaces tends to concentrate in the inner city and the inner city residents' main motivation for residing in the inner city is supposed to be the proximity of their inner city workplaces.
 And even if many workplaces relocate outside the inner city (workplace suburbanization), it is commonly supposed that then inner city residents follow the workplaces, too.
-Nevertheless, in Budapest the share of outbound commuting traffic is 17%, because 44% of inner city working residents are working outside the inner city, and even 32% of the central district workers work outside the inner city.
+Nevertheless, in Budapest the share of outbound commuting traffic is 17%, because 44% of inner city working residents are working outside the inner city, and even 32% of the central district working residents work outside the inner city.
 According to the residential choice theory, many of these people would be better off if they would reside outside the inner city, closer to their workplaces, as their transport costs would be lower and either their housing cost would be lower or they could afford better housing conditions.
-Why then do they reside in the inner city?
-This question will be analysed in the 5.1.2.2. section of this chapter.